metabase/-metabase-static-embedding-samples/python/README.md

 * Have a running instance of Metabase.
 If you don't have one
   * [download the free open source version](https://www.metabase.com/start/oss/) or
   * [sign up for a free trial of Metabase Cloud](https://www.metabase.com/pricing/).
 * A dashboard to embed.
 If you don't have one, use X-Rays to let Metabase create one for you.
-Note down the dashboard id.
+Note down the dashboard ID.

 ## Preparing the embed
 1. Sign in to your Metabase instance as an admin.